JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 @sc write_grades_xlsx()
 ```

-When reading it back, we will see that `XLSX.jl` puts the data in a sheet:
+When reading it back, we will see that `XLSX.jl` puts the data in a `XLSXFile` type which we can access the desired `sheet` much like a `Dict`:

 ```jl
 sco("""